Anyfi.net is a software extension for existing Wi-Fi access points. This software extension

 never accidentally leak into your LAN (even if there is a defect in our software) simply because it is theoretically

-the visitor's traffic is encrypted and the key needed to decrypt it is not even available in your access point.
+the visitor's traffic is encrypted and the key needed to decrypt it is not even available in the visited access point.

 Remote access to your Wi-Fi network through Anyfi.net is

-protected with the same WPA security mechanism and system software that is normally used to prevent unauthorized access over the air.
+protected with the same Wi-Fi security mechanism that is normally used to prevent unauthorized access over the air.

 On top of this standards-based security Anyfi.net adds some